 Table of Contents

-According to the a news report, Instagram has deliberately sought to limit its users for re-sharing feed posts, especially over the latest Palestine issue in the app.
+According to the news report, Instagram has deliberately sought to limit its users for re-sharing feed posts, especially over the latest Palestine issue in the app.

 As reported by BBC: